 The Village and Chamber of Commerce have established an impressive list of events and programs including Spring and Fall Flings, "Friday Night Live" and the "Museum in the Streets."
-Ideas to explore include: Little League parades, music festivals, a bride and bridesmaid parade, and a multi-cultural food and arts festival.
-Those events require a great deal of space like concerts, could be held best on Warburton Bridge or in Steinschneider Parking lot, in connection with joint marketing with Downtown restaurants.
+Additional ideas to explore include: Little League parades, music festivals, and a multi-cultural food and arts festival.
 Such events would appeal to multiple demographics and would introduce (or reintroduce) Downtown to new patrons.